 A: No, you do not need to register or pay to access basic best practices on The ObG Project site.
 We are ‘for providers – by providers’ and are dedicated to helping our colleagues easily and quickly access information without barriers.

 Q: Who’s the target audience for The ObG Project?

 A: The ObG Project is designed for any provider who is responsible for the health and well-being of female patients, across the age spectrum.
 Healthcare providers can include those individuals a patient may never interact with directly, for example those involved in laboratory medicine or those who manage an office practice.

 Q:What is ObGFirst?

-A: ObG First is our optional enhanced level.
-For a small monthly fee, subscribers receive
+A: ObG First is our premium service.
+Subscribers receive

 Direct notifications of important guidelines by text or email

 A: At The ObG project, we will reserve bylines and credits for those entries that are original work or opinion.

 Q:How can I suggest a new entry topic for The ObG Project?